isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 ### Literal Attribute Values, Resolve IDs

-Fact tables contain snapshot data that isn't normalized, featuring literal values.
+Fact tables contain snapshot data not normalized, featuring literal values.

 For example, in a sales warehouse, we record the actual sale price and the shipping address at the time of sale, not the current price or address.